ReinaldoTOuriques/ReinaldoTOuriques/README.md

 </div>

 ## 💻 Technologies & Tools 🧰
-Here you can check out some of the languages, frameworks, and tools that I currently use.
+Here you can check out some of the languages, frameworks and tools that I currently use.

 ### Front-end
 <div>